devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 ### createDevon4ngProject
 #### parameter
 1. Name of the Project.
-2. (Optional) Path to where the Project should be created (relative to workspace).
+2. Path to where the Project should be created (relative to workspace).
 Folder should exist.
+3. (Optional) Optional parameters, according to https://angular.io/cli/new .
 #### example
 createDevon4ngProject("exampleAngularProject")
 Will create the angular project to the current workspace with the name exampleAngularProject.